-One of the joys of car camping is having down time.
-When you’re hanging around a campfire or trying to kill a few hours before hitting the sack, there’s nothing more satisfying than nuzzling into your blanket and getting lost in a good story.
+One of the joys of car camping is having a little down time.
+When you’re hanging around a campfire or trying to kill a few hours before hitting the sack, there’s nothing more satisfying than burrowing into your blanket and getting lost in a good story.
 And as far as stories go, we have plenty to recommend.

 1. On the Road, Jack Kerouac

-Kerouac, through the voice of jazz-hungry vagabond Sal Paradise, catalogues his freewheeling adventures from the East Coast to the Midwest, over to the West Coast, down to Mexico, and back.
-I know, you’ll feel out of breath just reading the darn thing!
+Kerouac, through the voice of jazz-hungry vagabond Sal Paradise, catalogs his freewheeling adventures from the East Coast to the Midwest, over to the West Coast, down to Mexico, and back.
+You’ll feel out of breath just reading the darn thing!
 “On The Road” might’ve been written on a typewriter, but the dizzying, bebop-counterculture adventure is as fresh as ever and guaranteed to get you itching for adventure.

 2. The Electric Kool-Aid Acid Test, Tom Wolfe

 While we’re on the topic of 1960s counterculture, we can’t leave out Tom Wolfe’s 1968 nonfiction classic.
 If psychedelia and mind expansion is your thing then this will definitely be your book.

 The novel follows psychedelic granddaddy Ken Kesey and his Merry Pranksters as they romp around California on LSD-fueled adventures.
 With “The Electric Kool-Aid Acid Test,” Wolfe helped define a wildly popular style of writing called “New Journalism.”
 Basically, reporters risked their jobs and their behinds as they hopped along for off-the-rail adventures.
 Now those adventures can inspire our own!

 3. Amy and Roger’s Epic Detour, Morgan Matson